Iris proantha: Taxonomy

 It is written as 小鸢尾 in Chinese script and known as xiao yuan wei in China.

 It has the common name in (China) of 'small iris'.

 It was first published and described by Freidrich Diels in the 'Svensk Botanisk Tidskrift Utgifven af Svenska Botaniska Foreningen' (of Stockholm) Issue xviii, p427 in 1924.

-It was found in Kiangsu (now known as Jiangsu) and Ankwei (now known as Anhui) of China.
+It was found in Jiangsu and Anhui of China.

 In his original description, Diels noted that it had no appendages on the outer perianth lobes, this meant the iris is part of the Apogon Section of the Limniris subgenus.
 But he was mistaken and the plant does have an appendage.
 It was found that Diels had made his description due to a pressed specimen.

 In 1989, Iris pseudorossii (before it was found to be a synonym of Iris proantha), was found in Baishui, past Nga-ba village.

 It is mentioned in the RHS journal, 'New Plantsman' (in 2000).

 It was later verified by United States Department of Agriculture Agricultural Research Service on 4 April 2003.